Colorado’s Civic DNA Fellows

 What does the application process for Colorado’s Civic DNA Fellows look like?

-Applications will open in November.
+Applications will open in October 2018.
 A written application must be submitted by Tuesday, Jan.
-23. All applicants must also attend an in-person interview, held from Feb.
-13-14 at the Denver Metro Chamber Leadership Foundation, 1445 Market St.
+22. All applicants must also attend an in-person interview.

-If you would like to be notified of the application opening and other important updates related to the inaugural class of Colorado’s Civic DNA Fellows, visit denverleadership.org/fellows and select the option to be added to our interest list.
+If you would like to be notified of the application opening and other important updates related to Colorado’s Civic DNA Fellows, visit denverleadership.org/fellows and select the option to be added to our interest list.

 Do I have to be a member of the Denver Metro Chamber of Commerce to participate?